 Early Development

-A belt-driven Gaulin homogenizer
+A belt-driven Gaulin homogenizer from the early 1900’s. |

 Auguste Gaulin was awarded a US patent in 1904.
 Robert Manton Burnett was a Massachusetts businessman and part of a large family of “gentleman dairymen” who had helped popularize many advances in dairy technology.
 In 1909, he formed a company bearing his middle name to produce the Gaulin Homogenizer -- the Manton-Gaulin Company.